 Most of the DNA testing kits available today divide the world into regions.
 This can be a good thing as you can sort of zone in on where your ancestors came from.

-Your results will be divided into two sections, Gene Pool Percentages and DNA Migration Routes.
+Your results are divided into two sections, Gene Pool Percentages, and DNA Migration Routes.

 Your Top Gene Pools!

-The more intense a color is will mean that your ancestors will most likely have come from that particular area.
+The more intense color means that your ancestors most likely have come from that particular area.

 Your Ancestors Migration Routes!

 Following on from learning about your gene pools you can also discover your ancestors’ migration paths.